-If rice noodle soup is not your favorite, you can still taste the sweetness of Vietnamese rice in a lot of other dishes.
+If rice noodle soup is not your favorite, you can still taste Vietnamese rice’s sweetness in many other dishes.
 You can have a look at some of the below, for instance:

 The steamed rice rolls served with cold cuts and dipped in fish sauce